Ipswich, Queensland: 2011

 The worst affected areas of Ipswich were the suburbs of Goodna and Gailes.
 The flooding allowed bull sharks to reach the centre of Goodna; one was spotted swimming in Williams Street, and a second in Queen Street.

 A multibillion-dollar class action lawsuit is underway against dam operators Seqwater, SunWater and the State of Queensland.
 Law firm Maurice Blackburn have lodged the suit on behalf of 5,500 Ipswich and Brisbane residents who lost their homes or businesses during the floods.
 Modelling released in 2013 claimed flooding of Ipswich CBD would not have been as extreme if Wivenhoe Dam operators had operated the dam correctly.

 Community facilities and groups

 The Ipswich Central Library building opened in 1994.

 The Ipswich Historical Society was established in 1966 and is located at Cooneana Heritage Centre, 11041 Redbank Plains Rd, New Chum, Ipswich.

 The Ipswich branch of the Queensland Country Women's Association meets at 84 Limestone Street (Liberty Hall).

 Climate

-Ipswich experiences a humid subtropical climate (Köppen climate classification Cfa) with hot and humid summers, mild to warm winters with cool overnight temperatures and heavy summer storms.
+Ipswich experiences a humid subtropical climate (Köppen: Cfa) with hot, wet summers and mild, dry winters.

 Demographics

-According to the 2016 census, the population of Ipswich was 323,069.
-The median age was 34 years old, 4 years younger than the nationwide median.
-The male-to-female ratio was 49.8-to-50.2.

-The most commonly nominated ancestries were English (25.8%), Australian (24.9%), Irish (7.2%), Scottish (6.7%), and German (5.8%).
-69.9% of people were born in Australia, while the other most common countries of birth were New Zealand (4.9%), England (3.1%), Vietnam (2.4%), India (1.1%), and the Philippines (0.9%).
-Indigenous Australians accounted for 4.0% of the population.

-The most commonly spoken languages other than English were Vietnamese (3.7%), Samoan (1.7%), Mandarin and Spanish (0.6% each), and Hindi (0.5%).
-The most common religious affiliations reported were none (27.8%), Catholic (19.5%), Anglican (13.5%), and Uniting Church (5.0%).